littlebee/basic_bot/README.md

 ### Updates

+20250127 - It can see!
+Working basic_bot.services.vision_cv service that uses open cv2 and tensorflow lite.
+Still trying to decide what else is needed in the beta version - support for GPIO in?
+Doing this in parallel with implementing the first working example of using basic_bot - [daphbot-due](https://github.com/littlebee/daphbot-due)

-January 20th, 2025 - Basic working central_hub and web_server services merged.
+20250120 - Basic working central_hub and web_server services merged.
 Working on adding basic motor controller service similar to Scatbot.

 ## Getting Started
 On your development computer (not your bot's onboard computer; see later in this doc)